hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam31.md

 * Date: Sunday, Feb 23, 2020
 * Time: 2-6pm
 * Place: West One Studios
-* Songs: Golden Road, Might As Well, It Takes a Lot to Laugh, TWYDTTYD, Lovelight, Like a Road, Second that Emotion, Jack-A-Roe
+* Songs: Golden Road, Might As Well, It Takes a Lot to Laugh, TWYDTTYD, Lovelight, Like a Road, Second that Emotion, Jack-A-Roe.
+(Highlighted in Green in the Jam Notes)